Skip to main content

 D1 (CONTROL_DB) ── Internal control-plane metadata (plugin versions, cleanup state)

-Key design decision: Data requests verify JWT locally and then go straight to the configured DB backend.
-No separate auth infrastructure hop is needed first.
+Key design decision: Ordinary data requests verify JWT locally and then go straight to the configured DB backend.
+They do not pay the OAuth coordination hop.

 DatabaseLiveDO